SNHU-CS/CS-330/module02/mod2_tutorials.md

     // Strides between vertex coordinates is 6 (x, y, r, g, b, a).
 A tightly packed stride is 0.
     GLint stride =  sizeof(float) * (floatsPerVertex + floatsPerColor);// The number of floats before each

-    // Instructs the GPU on how to handle the vertex buffer object data.
+    // Instructs the GPU on how to handle the vertex buffer object data
     // Parameters: attribPointerPosition | coordinates per vertex is 2, i.e., x and y |   data type | deactivate normalization |  0 strides | 0 offset
     glVertexAttribPointer(0, floatsPerVertex, GL_FLOAT, GL_FALSE, stride, 0);
     glEnableVertexAttribArray(0);